 The option -output-json-clean-strings converts any UTF16BE strings with no high bytes to PDFDocEncoding prior to output, so that editing them is easier.
+Note: this is deprecated as of version 2.6 in favour of -utf8.

 15.2 Converting JSON to PDF